RedBlack Balanced Tree Searching and Sorting Library

 How stable is the code?: Very.
 I have used this at the heart of the SDDB directory service for several years now, which itself is the heart of the Cisco Enterprise Print System(CEPS).
 It performs at least a couple of hundred lookups a second day in and day out.
 It has also been used as the main indexing system in DENTS.

-What license is it released under?: The code is released under the LGPL (the GNU Library Public License).
-However contact me damian@cisco.com if you would like a different license.
+under the LGPL (the GNU Library Public License).
+However contact me

 The man pages: rbinit.3, rbopenlist.3 and rbgen.1